Published 05/09/2024

 Health isn’t about focusing on one gene or one pathway; it’s about understanding the interplay of all these factors and how they shape your unique health profile.

 In conclusion, while the MTHFR gene offers valuable insights, it’s only a starting point.
-A broader, more comprehensive approach to genetic testing can provide a fuller picture of your health needs and help you make more informed decisions.
+A broader, more comprehensive approach to genetic methylation tests can provide a fuller picture of your health needs and help you make more informed decisions.
 At Stride, we’re committed to helping you understand the full spectrum of your genetic health.
 Whether it’s how your body handles stress, caffeine, or specific nutrients, our approach offers a tailored path to optimise your well-being.

 Ready to explore a comprehensive view of your genetic health?
 Visit www.getstride.com and take the next step in personalising your health journey.